microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 **Current control and monitoring** – OPA1, DAC1, DAC2, CMP1, and ADCC CIPs create a CPU-independent system for controlling/monitoring the current being pulled by the Peltier plate.
 DAC2/CMP2 are used to detect current flowing.
 The amplified current sense output of the OP-AMP is compared to a small reference value (from DAC2) using CMP2.
 If it is greater, CMP2 is triggered, indiciating current is flowing through the system.
 DAC1/CMP1 work in the same way, but are used to limit the top-end current limit.
 If the DAC1 value is exceeded by the OP-AMP output, the current control signal is cutoff to keep current within set parameters.

 **Cold plate, heatsink, and MCU temperature monitoring** – The microcontroller monitors the temperature at these 3 different locations by reading a thermistor for the cold plate and heatsink temperature, and an internal temperature module for the MCU .
-The analog values of each are read by the ADCC CIP (which is configured to use the FVR CIP as it's Aref).
+The analog values of each are read by the ADCC CIP (which is configured to use the FVR CIP as it's Vref).

 **Functional safety supported persistent storage & functional monitoring** –  Using the NVM & CRC CIPs, user settings are saved to EEPROM along with a checksum.
 On startup, the checksum is re-validated to ensure data integrity.
 These CIPs reduce code size & free the CPU from having to perform these tasks, offloading it to dedicated hardware.
 Also, since the cold plate involves high currents and potentially hazardous temperatures, a WWDT CIP ensures the CPU is always available to handle the safety critical tasks, automatically resetting the MCU if something is stalling the CPU, ensuring safety is not compromised.